 1 generous tablsp vanilla extract

-Pour the yogurt into a bowl with a pouring spout.
-Add in the vanilla extract and the honey.
-This toffee ice-cream recipe is quite sweet so start of with 60ml of honey.
-You can taste the mixture!
+Pour the yogurt into a bowl preferably with a pouring spout.
+Measure in the vanilla extract and the honey and since this toffee ice-cream recipe is quite sweet I'd recommend starting with 60ml of honey and tasting the mixture.

 Whisk together using a hand or an electric whisk until the ingredients are combined.